Family Law Case Management Plan

 The Court will not automatically bifurcate custody cases.
 If, however, it would be appropriate and would facilitate settlement of the case, the attorneys may request or the Magistrate may recommend, bifurcating custody issues.
 In such an instance, the Magistrate may issue a second scheduling Order setting separate discovery deadlines, a pre-trial settlement conference and merits hearing on the custody issues only, to be concluded before the merits hearing on the divorce or any other issues.

 The Court maintains a panel of volunteer attorneys who serve as facilitators on the day of the scheduling conference.
 Facilitators meet with the parties and/or counsel at the request of the Magistrate conducting the scheduling conference for the purpose of assisting the parties in reaching settlement of any or all issues.
 There is no charge to the parties.
 Facilitators have no on-going involvement in the case.
 The Court or counsel will prepare any consent Orders resulting from a facilitated settlement.
 Pursuant to Title 17 of the Maryland Rules, facilitators shall not be entitled to any fee for services.
 To serve as a facilitator, individuals must be approved by the Administrative Judge and meet the criteria set forth in Md.
 Rule 17-206.

 2.3 The Scheduling Order

 A uniform scheduling Order shall be used for most family law cases.

 In divorce actions or other actions between two parties where custody or visitation is at issue, the Court will prepare an Order for the parties to attend an educational seminar as required by Md.
 Rule 9-204.
 Parties will be ordered to attend the educational seminar prior to any scheduled mediation in their case.

-In the event that the Master does not require the parties to attend the educational seminar, the Master will indicate on the scheduling Order the reason(s).
+In the event that the Magistrate does not require the parties to attend the educational seminar, the Magistrate will indicate on the scheduling Order the reason(s).